ncase/anxiety/scenes/act2.md

 (...2000)

-r: Looks like you're caught up in a fight with yourself, kid.
+r: Looks like you're caught in a fight with yourself, kid.

 `publish("act2-party-action", ["twist2"]);`